duncombe/wikis/Development-of-Test-Themes.md

 Information obtained through the use of IPython scripts will be compared against corresponding information retained by registry, catalog, or data repository owners to evaluate the success of the tests.

-Baseline Python notebooks can be found here:
+Baseline Python notebooks can be found [here.](http://nbviewer.ipython.org/github/ioos/system-test/tree/master/Theme_1_Baseline/).

 ### Questions to Guide Corresponding IPython Notebooks